Neon Genesis Evangelion: Films

 In May 1996, Gainax announced an Evangelion film in response to fan dissatisfaction with the series finale.
-On March 15, 1997, Gainax released Evangelion: Death & Rebirth, consisting of 60 minutes of clips taken from the first 24 episodes of the series and the first 30 minutes of the new ending due to production issues.
+On March 15, 1997, Gainax released Neon Genesis Evangelion: Death & Rebirth, consisting of 60 minutes of clips taken from the first 24 episodes of the series and the first 30 minutes of the new ending due to production issues.
 The second film, The End of Evangelion, which premiered on July 19, 1997, provided the complete new ending as a retelling of the final two episodes of the television series.
 Rather than depicting the series' climax within the characters' minds, the film provides a more conventional, action-based resolution to the series' plot lines.
-The film won numerous awards and grossed 1.45 billion yen within six months of its release.
-Ex.org ranked the film in 1999 as the fifth best 'All-Time Show', with the television series at the second.
+The film won numerous awards and grossed ¥1.45 billion within six months of its release.
+Ex.org ranked the film in 1999 as the fifth best "All-Time Show", with the television series ranked second.
 In 2009, CUT magazine ranked it the third greatest anime film of all time.
-In July 1998, the films were re-released as Revival of Evangelion which combined Death(true)² (the director's cut of Death) with The End of Evangelion.
+In July 1998, the films were re-released as Revival of Evangelion, which combined Death(true)² (the director's cut of Death) with The End of Evangelion.

-A new animated film series called Rebuild of Evangelion by Gainax was made, consisting of four movies.
-The first film retells the first six episodes from the series but from the second film onward the story is different, including new characters, Evas and Angels.
+A new animated film series called Rebuild of Evangelion by Gainax was also made, consisting of four films.
+The first film retells the first six episodes from the series, but from the second film onward, the story changes, introducing new characters, Evas and Angels.
 The first film, Evangelion: 1.0 You Are (Not) Alone, was released in Japan on September 1, 2007, with Evangelion: 2.0 You Can (Not) Advance released on June 27, 2009, and Evangelion: 3.0 You Can (Not) Redo released on November 17, 2012.
 The final film, titled Evangelion: 3.0+1.0 Thrice Upon a Time, was released on March 8, 2021, after two delays.
-In 2015, Evangelion:Another Impact, a 3D-rendered short film collaboration between the Khara studio and the media company Dwango was directed by Shinji Aramaki, released and streamed as the twelfth anime short from the Japan Animator Expo on February 8.
+In 2015, Evangelion:Another Impact, a 3D-rendered short film directed by Shinji Aramaki that served as a collaboration between the Khara studio and the media company Dwango, was released and streamed as the twelfth anime short from the Japan Animator Expo on February 8.
 It depicts "the story of an Evangelion's activation, rampage and howling in another world".